delaval-htps/OC_MediLabo-Solutions_P9_OC/README.md

  **Note-service** |8085|Rest API connected to MongoDb db to manage registred notes of patients provided by doctors **Risk-service** |8086|Rest API to provide disease risk assessment for a patient base on his notes

-**On Front-end:**
+- **On Front-end:**

 Finally, we have a web application , it could be a mobile application or Single Page Application, but for this project, we use a web application with Spring-boot and Thymeleaf to do the job.
-Of course, it is between the gateway and the user's browser and provides a IHM with html pages.
+Of course, it's place is between the gateway and the user's browser and provides a IHM with html pages.

 Name         | Port | Definition
 -------------|------|----------